Yurnerosk/Machine-Learning/README.md

 ## Gradient Descent
 In this example, we have a training set containing sales and spendings with media.

+(Gradient Descent is not a ML algorithm, but a solver for function minimization).

 The model is then trained with a training set containing 200 observations, each labeled as $(Spendings_i , Sales_i)$.
 The objective of this training is to create a linear model (**linear regression**), that looks like something like this:

 $$ f(x) = wx + b $$